-Housing for Persons Experiencing Homelessness.
+Program H-20:Housing for Persons Experiencing Homelessness.
 The City will maintain and expand activities designed to prevent those currently housed from becoming homeless and to assist those who are homeless.
 To this end, the City will implement the following:

-- Provide funding to groups providing shelter and other services to people who are homeless - Support programs that address long-term solutions to homelessness, including job training and placement, and that provide other supportive services. - Explore new models for providing temporary housing solutions in response to emerging needs and emergency situations.
+- Provide funding to groups providing shelter and other services to people who are homeless. - Support programs that address long-term solutions to homelessness, including job training and placement, and that provide other supportive services. - Explore new models for providing temporary housing solutions in response to emerging needs and emergency situations, including non-congregate shelters.
 Support innovative pilot programs and initiatives. - Provide multilingual information at City Hall, community centers, libraries, and schools on resources available for emergency housing assistance and expand marketing of resources to reach Equity Priority Communities, neighborhoods with higher rates of poverty (and therefore more vulnerable to displacement), as identified in the Assessment of Fair Housing.
 Use community-based partners to reach vulnerable households and equity priority communities in the identified neighborhoods.
-Provide all materials digitally and printed in multiple languages.

-• Continue to participate in the Sonoma County Continuum of Care (region-wide body responsible for setting vision and strategic planning towards ending homelessness in Sonoma County) to promote community-wide planning and strategic use of resources addressing homelessness.
+Provide all materials digitally and printed in multiple languages. - Continue to participate in the Sonoma County Continuum of Care (regionwide body responsible for setting vision and strategic planning towards ending homelessness in Sonoma County) to promote community-wide planning and strategic use of resources addressing homelessness. - Meet with service providers by December 2023 to develop strategies to target outreach about services and resources to serve homeless residents and help prevent homelessness to populations that are currently disproportionately impacted by homelessness, as identified in Table 4-4.

 Time Frame: Ongoing; update resources on available emergency housing assistance on a biannual basis.
-Explore new models for providing temporary housing solutions by December 2025.
+Explore new models for providing temporary housing solutions by December 2025, implement new methods by June 2026.